rmgarnett/gp_dla_detection/README.md

 * spectra identified in a visual survey to have broad absorption line (BAL) features are filtered

-Relevant parameters in `set_paraemters` that can be tweaked if desired:
+Relevant parameters in `set_parameters` that can be tweaked if desired:

     % preprocessing parameters
     z_qso_cut      = 2.15;                        % filter out QSOs with z less than this threshold